NoonPanirSabzi/blog-preview-card/README.md

 In this case, the relative unit **vw** (viewport width) increases as the screen size gets larger.
 However, it reaches a maximum value of 24rem (24 \* 16px = 384px).
 Beyond this point, the `min()` function selects 24rem, ensuring the element does not exceed this fixed width.

-With this approach, we achieved a reponsive mobile-first design.
+With this approach, we achieved a responsive mobile-first design.
 Our _.blog-card_ element maintains an appropriate size on smaller screens.
 As the screen size increases, it remains at a fixed width that doesn’t need to grow further, preventing unnecessary scaling.

 I applied the same technique to font sizes as well.
 Here's an example: